hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 2. The `TSS-Roster` proposal introduces the data structure of a consensus `Roster` to replace the platform's concept of an `AddressBook` and modifies the life-cycle for when the platform receives new consensus rosters.
-3. This proposal (`TSS-Ledger-ID`) depends on the first two proposals and is for the integration of a threshold signature scheme into the consensus node, delivering the ability for the ledger to sign a message with the ledger private key.
+3. This proposal (`TSS-Ledger-ID`) depends on the first two proposals and is for the integration of a threshold signature scheme into the consensus node, giving the network a ledger id that can verify ledger signatures.
-4. The `TSS-Block-Signing` proposal is everything needed to support the signing of blocks and generation of block proofs.
+4. The `TSS-Block-Signing` proposal is everything needed to support the signing of blocks.

 This  `TSS-Ledger-ID` proposal covers changes to the following elements: